Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 On Linux, the check also monitors how much I/O wait the system accumulates (CPU time spent waiting for I/O).
 The machine-wide iowait reported by the kernel is normalized to a per-core basis and shown as *saturated cores*: `1.0 cores` means the equivalent of one CPU core spent the whole interval waiting for I/O, `2.0 cores` means two, and so on.
 This is the same mental model as the load average.
 Reporting per-core instead of as a percentage of the whole machine is deliberate: it lets you deploy one identical threshold to an entire fleet. `--iowait-warning` and `--iowait-critical` are expressed in percent of a single core (default 80/90), so `90` means "alert when 1 core is stuck 90% in I/O wait", and that means the same thing on a 4-core VM and a 64-core VM, even when the core count changes over time.
 Like bandwidth alerts, iowait alerts require COUNT consecutive threshold violations.

-Perfdata is emitted for each disk (busy_time, read_bytes, read_time, write_bytes, write_time) and for iowait, so you can graph trends.
+Perfdata is emitted for each disk (read/write throughput per second and disk busy percentage) and for iowait, so you can graph trends.
 On Linux the check focuses on block devices with a mounted filesystem by default; use `--include-unmounted` to also include raw, unmounted devices such as multipath SAN volumes.
 On Windows it uses psutil's disk counters.
 Optionally, `--top` lists the processes that generated the most I/O traffic (read/write totals) to help identify offenders.

 This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.